ozmos/100-days-of-code/r1-log.md

 ###R1D69
 Finished styling my calculator app.
 Had some trouble on deployment as most browsers don't recognise look behinds in regular expressions.
 Managed to fix the offending function with a work around.
 Thank goodness I did all those algorithms!
 Later had a bit of trouble with the footer but found a neat way to fix the footer at the bottom without overlapping.
 Went over some bootrap exersizes last night as I'm finding vanilla CSS too time consuming.
 Also practised some php.

+###R1D70
+Did another simple php algorithm in the morning.
+Discovered there was a trojan in my firefox cache so spent quite a bit of time googling and testing to get rid of it.
+Still need to do another full scan to verify it's gone.
+Started a 4th kyu javascript algorithm but got very stuck.
+Putting it aside for another time.

+###R1D71
+Took it pretty easy today.
+Went through a few of the D3 exercizes on FCC and read some of the documentation.
+Finished the sololearn php module.